Measuring the impact of AMD on quality of life

 We know how age-related macular degeneration (AMD) affects your vision.
 But what about your quality of life?

-Dr Sheela Kumaran will answer that question through this study, which is being funded by an MDFA research grant.
+Dr Sheela Kumaran is answering that question through this study, which was funded by an MDFA research grant in 2021.

-Dr Kumaran is investigating the independence, emotional wellbeing, and all-round quality of life of people living with AMD – Australia’s leading cause of blindness and severe vision loss.
+Dr Kumaran investigated the independence, emotional wellbeing, and all-round quality of life of people living with AMD – Australia’s leading cause of blindness and severe vision loss.

-Dr Kumaran’s research aims to develop technologically advanced questionnaires (item banks) to capture patients’ perception of their own wellbeing, and how they are affected by AMD.
+The end goal of the study is to provide health professionals and researchers a user-friendly tool to capture patients’ perception of their own wellbeing, and how they are affected by AMD.

 About the Research Grants Program

-MDFA has committed $5.1 million in 25 Australian researchers over the past decade, including more than $1 million in the 2021 funding announcement.
+MDFA has committed $5.9 million to 35 Australian researcher projects over the past decade, including more than $1 million in the 2021 funding announcement.

 This has huge potential in routine clinical practice and research to monitor the impacts of AMD longitudinally and to assess the effectiveness of interventions comprehensively.Sheela Kumaran